diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/App.tsx.md

-# The Conductor
+# The Instrument
 *A Guide to the Orchestration of the User Experience*

 ---

 ## Abstract

-This document models the `App.tsx` component not as a mere root component, but as the "Conductor"—the singular entity responsible for orchestrating the user's experience.
+This document models the `App.tsx` component not as a mere root component, but as the "Instrument"—the singular entity responsible for orchestrating the user's experience.
 We formalize the `activeView` state as the "Current Focus" and the `renderView` function as the "View Selector," which determines which workspace is presented to the user at any given moment.
 The `Sidebar` and `Header` are modeled as the constant, grounding structures of the application, while the main content area is the ever-shifting stage of experience.

 ---